Debarghya654/Fitness-Tracker-App/README.md

-# Fitness Tracker App using Python and Machine Learning
+# Personal Fitness Tracker using Python